-Arm Lift Surgery Tampa FL
+Arm Lift in Tampa, FL

 Anyone who has lost a significant amount of weight, or simply aged a little, is dismayed to discover upper arm “bat wings:” that loose, floppy skin of the upper arms and axillary region.
 Excess upper arm skin and fat can make it difficult to find shirts and tank tops that fit, or simply, it can be embarrassing and unsightly.
 The solution to this issue is “arm lift” surgery which removes the loose, excess skin and tightens the upper arms.